Awesome 4th of July Outdoor Decor Ideas

 Decorating the Coffee Table with 4th of July Decorations

 Now I was ready to decorate our patio table.
-You may remember that I gave all our tabletops a fresh coat of stain several weeks ago.
+Every few years, I give our patio our tabletops a fresh coat of stain.
+I even stained our front door myself.

-I added 2 bright red checked dishtowels to serve as a small table topper.
+I added two bright red checked dish towels to serve as a small table topper.
 They also provide more color and pattern.

 This vignette is my take on Liz Marie’s coffee table.
 I used my round wicker basket as my base.